AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 ```

 ## Agora Client and data stores
 In [`main.js`](/main.js) we create a new Agora client to use Agora's SDK and use `localMedia` to keep a reference to the audio, video, and canvas tracks and their active state.
-We'll need `headRotation` and `blendShapes` to store the data we get from MediPipe's computer vision.
+We'll need `headRotation` and `blendShapes` to store the data we get from MediaPipe's computer vision.

 ```javascript
 // Create the Agora Client